 After the examination, the surgery is scheduled.
 Before the surgery starts, you will receive drops to dilate the pupils and antibiotic drops in you eyes.
 You should arrive at the clinic approximately half an hour before the surgery, which will last from 5 to 15 minutes.
 After the operation you will receive instructions for aftercare before going home.

-The check up appointment is usually a month after the surgery.
+The first check up appointment is set for the following day after surgery, and the next usually a month later.

 The purpose of the check up appointment is to ensure the healing of the eye, intraocular pressure and fundus are normal.
 If glasses are needed, you will receive a prescription.